exyte/Chat/README.md

    `messages` - list of messages to display
    `didSendMessage` - a closure which is called when the user presses the send button

 `Message` is a type that `Chat` uses for the internal implementation.
-In the code above it expects the user to provide a list of `Message` structs, and it also returns a `Message` in the `didSendMessage` closure.
-You can map it both ways to your own Message model that your API expects.
+In the code above it expects the user to provide a list of `Message` structs, and it returns a `DraftMessage` in the `didSendMessage` closure.
+You can map it both ways to your own `Message` model that your API expects.

 ## Customization
 You may customize message cells like this: